jycc-267/big-data-hvfhv-uber/README.md

 In addition to these three layers, the project utilizes a front-end web application to convert the output into a graphical interface, making the data more accessible and user-friendly.

-Data Management:
-- The master datasets in the batch layer were exported in CSV format and bulk downloaded.
-- The real-time incoming dataset retrieves current data through the Socrata Open Data API, specifically targeting the 2022 High Volume FHV Trip Records.
-- This real-time data (10,000 records per batch) is fetched at 10-second intervals and processed at 5-second intervals, ensuring that the system has access to up-to-date information.

 #### Batch Layer